MechanicalRabbit/DataKnots4FHIR.jl/doc/src/index.md

     ⋮
     =#

-The ``Patient`` profile includes all ``BackboneElement``s from the specification as well as the 1st level of nested resources.
-One field type that isn't expanded directly are extentions, since they are quite big and repetitive.
+## Exceptional Cases

-## Expanding Extensions
+These generated profiles are not perfect.
+They are quite large and the FHIR schema has cycles.
+Therefore, these profiles stop expanding once an element has been seen before.
+Moreover, extensions are not expanded.
 Sometimes access to extensions is needed.
 The `"newborn"`` specification example has an example of an extension.

-    newborn = FHIRExample(:R4, "Patient", "newborn")
+    newborn = FHIRExample(:R4, "Patient", "newborn");

     @query newborn $Patient.extension
     #=>